haplo-org/haplo-safe-view-templates/README.md

 Sometimes you need to refer to values which are outside the current view.
 Use an enclosing view block, for example, to access the 'x' value in the enclosing view, use `^{x}`.

-### Attributes on Elements
+### Attributes on Tags

-If your HTML element is just has attributes with constant values (as literals) then your element is written exactly as it would be in normal HTML files, and will be output exactly as is.
+If your HTML tag is just formed of attributes with constant values (as literals) then your tag is written exactly as it would be in normal HTML files, and will be output exactly as is.

 Otherwise, a single value follows, such as `<a href=action>`, and the `action` value will be output, properly escaped.